-- 2.66 The Chairman shall: - (a) refer to the plan proposed for the Policy Framework together with the recommendations of the Cabinet and any recommendations from a Select Committee which have not been accepted by the Executive.
-The Chairman shall then invite the relevant member of the Cabinet to introduce the item; or - (b) refer to the reports from Cabinet Members on which questions may be asked, in accordance with Standing Order 2.41; or

-(c) refer to the report from the non-Executive Committee or a Select Committee under Standing Order 2.27, and shall invite the relevant chairman to introduce.
+- 2.66 The Chairman shall: - (a) refer to the plan proposed for the Policy Framework together with the recommendations of the Cabinet and any recommendations from a scrutiny committee which have not been accepted by the Executive.
+The Chairman shall then invite the relevant member of the Cabinet to introduce the item; or - (b) refer to the reports from cabinet members on which questions may be asked, in accordance with Standing Order 2.41; or - (c) refer to the report from the non-executive committee or a scrutiny committee under Standing Order 2.27, and shall invite the relevant chairman to introduce.